hassandiv/podcast/README.md

 ## General Information

-This project is a frontend web application that allows users to search podcasts.
-The application is built using the Next JavaScript library and connects to a backend server Listen Notes API via RESTful APIs.
+Search podcasts is a web application provides users with the ability to search for podcasts or podcasters information through a search form.
+Users can input a search keyword such as podcast title, description or publisher name in the form and then click on the search button to see the relevant podcasts.
+The search results page displays a maximum of five podcasts and features a load more button for additional results.
+To clear the search results, users can click on the "clear search" button.
+This app is developed with the Next JavaScript library, the application seamlessly connects to the Listen Notes API through RESTful APIs, ensuring reliable and efficient access to podcast data.

 ## Technologies Used